 A good thing to do is to plan a time that will limit drinking prior to the actual party.
-After all, you don’t want staff turning up in a state when you’re about to have a sit down meal.
+After all, you don’t want staff turning up in a state when you’re about to have a sit-down meal.

 Limiting the open bar and providing transport home are two things that should also be added to your list of priorities.
 They may seem minor, but they help to keep your staff safe and happy.

-Lastly, if nothing major goes wrong, social media can be a great way to show the outside world just how great your business can be to work for.
+Social media can be a great way to show the outside world just how great your business can be to work for.
 And a Christmas party is a fun time to do this.

-However, it can also mean that drunken office antics quickly become the focus of internet scrutiny…
+However, it can also mean that drunken office antics quickly become the focus of internet scrutiny.

 As a result, you need to ensure that you make necessary preparations so your staff’s drunken tweets don’t damage your business’ reputation.

-In this event, ensuring that you have the proper employment policies in place to cover you is essential in the event that a staff member posts embarrassing images, or even comments about clients.
+Ensuring that you have the proper employment policies in place to cover you is essential in the event that a staff member posts embarrassing images, or even comments about clients.